platima/PCBWay-11th-Design-Contest/README.md

 ## 🔧 Hardware Requirements

 ### Components
+- PCB _(custom design for PCBWay contest)_
-- STM8S microcontroller (STM8S003 or higher)
+- STM8S MCU _(STM8S003 or higher)_
-- WS2812/WS2812B LED strip (32 LEDs default)
-- Analog input aka touch sensor
+- Other supporting components _(capacitors, resistors, LEDs)_
-- Power supply (3.3-5V, designed for LiPo)
+- Power supply _(3.3-5V, designed for LiPo)_
-- PCB (custom design for PCBWay contest)

 ## 🚀 Getting Started

 ### Prerequisites
-- Arduino IDE 2.0
+- Arduino IDE 2.0 with [akashkapashia/stm8_arduino](https://github.com/akashkapashia/stm8_arduino/) added
-- ST-Link programmer
+- ST-Link programmer _(Recommend ST-Link v2)_
+- Battery or power source _(Recommend 503035 or 602535 with protection circuit)_
 - This code

+### Assembly

+#### Soldering Order

+1. Apply solder paste and reflow the LEDs on the front first
+2. Apply solder paste and reflow the SMD components on the back next

+#### Notes
+- LED capacitors are optional but recommended
+- The 0Ohm resistor on the back can be used to force-on without code changes

 ### Installation

 1. **Clone or download the repository:**
    - TBC
+   - Open `firmware/Versin_3/Version_3.ino`

 2. **Install dependencies:**
-   - Ensure you have added https://github.com/akashkapashia/stm8_arduino/raw/master/package_sduino_stm8_index.json to your Arduino IDE boards URLs
+   - Ensure you have added `https://github.com/akashkapashia/stm8_arduino/raw/master/package_sduino_stm8_index.json` to your Arduino IDE boards URLs

 3. **Hardware setup:**
    - Connect your ST-Link programmer to your computer